hipertracker/meteor-iced-coffee-script/README.md

 # Meteor IcedCoffeeScript

 It's [IcedCoffeeScript](http://maxtaco.github.io/coffee-script/) packaged for Meteor.
-It can be used as drop in place replacement for [CoffeeScript](http://coffeescript.org/).
+It can be used as drop-in place replacement for [CoffeeScript](http://coffeescript.org/).

 ## Install